Ann Van Elsen: Television

 On television, Van Elsen has presented several programs on Belgian channels TV1 and VT4, including Mediamadammen (since October 2002), Huizenjacht, Onder Hoogspanning, De Brandkast (2005), Supertalent in Vlaanderen (2007) and Summerdate.
 In June 2005 Van Elsen signed an exclusive television contract with VT4, where she performed the tasks of an in-vision continuity announcer (since 2003) and hosted several other TV shows as well.

 In 2006, Van Elsen presented the first prize to the winner of the "Pinanti is Pinanti" penalty taking competition in the TV1 sports program Studio 1 op zondag, football player Désiré Mbonabucya.
 During the ceremony in the Koning Boudewijnstadion, she tried to show she had some footballing skills as well.

 For two years Van Elsen regularly appeared on the TV1 music show Het Swingpaleis, on which she was the team captain.

 In 2013 she presented the TV show Singles on Vijf.

 Radio

 In January 2008 Van Elsen went to work for Radio Donna for the Sunday Match program.
 She presented between 20.00h and 23.00h.
-After the reestablishment of Donna as MNM (5 January 2009) she presented together with Dave Peters The Ann & Dave Show.
+After the re-establishment of Donna as MNM (5 January 2009) she presented together with Dave Peters on The Ann & Dave Show.
 In early 2012 she also presented the Monday early morning program MNM Request.
 Since 2010 she continues to co-host various programs on MNM, including a summer period mid-morning to noon program.